We are a community organisation with a focus on Steiner Education.

 The farm offers many land-based outdoor classroom opportunities for students.
-Practical hands-on activities are being developed that are age appropiate and give rise to diverse learning opportunities.
-Outdoor classroom activities include; gardening, compost making, animal care, beekeeping, tool making, woodwork, working with wool, cooking, clay and wax modelling, building, managing fruit trees, working with fire, metal work and weaving.
+Practical hands-on activities are being developed that are age appropriate and give rise to diverse learning opportunities.
+Outdoor classroom activities include; gardening, compost making, beekeeping, tool making, woodwork, working with wool, cooking, clay and wax modelling, building, managing fruit trees, working with fire, metal work and weaving.

-Dr Rudolf Steiner (1961-25) was an Austrian philosopher and social reformer who developed Waldorf Education in 1919 and biodynamic farming in 1924.
+Dr Rudolf Steiner (1961-25) was an Austrian philosopher and social reformer who developed Steiner education in 1919 and biodynamic farming in 1924.
 His ideas and methods have been further developed, tested and proven for almost 100 years.
 Awareness and understanding of holistic education and sustainable agriculture have grown in that time and we are growing to meet the increasing demand.

-The school community are working toward relocating the school and kindergarten onto the farm.
-The new campus will be designed and built to reflect our values.
-Buildings will be beautiful, designed and built to last and with minimum impact on the land and environment.
-Where possible they will be hand crafted from natural materials such as timber, clay and straw.
-We are using the Living Building Challenge as our reference so the entire project has a net positive impact on the environment.
+The school community are in the process of relocating the school onto the farm.
+The new farm campus is designed and built to reflect our values.
+The aim is to have beautiful, eco-friendly buildings that inspire learning and demonstrate respect for the environment.
+Where possible they are hand crafted from natural materials such as timber, clay and straw.
 Some key aspects are the use of natural on-site materials, placing 20% of the farm into nature reserve, restoring the soils to capture carbon and increase fertility, increasing biodiversity, generating electric power on-site, treating and using wastewater on-site, and avoiding toxic products and materials.
-We are creating a permanent home for Waldorf education and biodynamic farming in the Nelson-Tasman region, a home to be proud of.
+We are creating a permanent home for Steiner education and biodynamic farming in the Nelson-Tasman region, a home to be proud of.

 The school is co-educational and non-denominational.
+We follow and engage with the latest research in child development and learning.
 We are open to all families who are willing to engage with our curriculum and methods.
-Click here to learn more about Waldorf education.
+Click here to learn more about Steiner Education.